rachel-mclean/dig333-final-project/README.md

 Test all components with the RaspberryPi on a breadboard to test functionality of the code.

 ### Milestone 4:
-Attach a BlueTooth module that sends an alert when the wrong knock is performed.
+Finalize casing for the sensor, motor, and raspberry pi on the physical device.
+If time permits, attach a BlueTooth module that sends an alert when the wrong knock is performed.